Alone in the Dark (1992 video game): Background

 Chanfray played a significant role in developing the nascent game's tone and visual style during this stage of production.
 Using white chalk and black Canson paper, he created a concept sketch of an individual standing in a dark, eerie hallway, illuminating the environment with a lantern—a sketch that Raynal later called "iconic".
-To determine the game's set decorator, Raynal organized an internal contest among Infogrames' staff, inviting them to design potential background sets for the game.
+To determine the set decorator, Raynal organized an internal contest among Infogrames' staff, inviting them to design potential background sets for the game.
 One of those who participated in this contest was Yaël Barroz, a graphic artist nearing the end of her fixed-term contract with Infogrames.
 Barroz's submissions emulated the style of traditional paintings, and Raynal found them so striking that he brought her on to help develop the look of the game's environments.

 In September 1991, Raynal and his team presented an early proof of concept of their horror game to Infogrames.
 At the time, the game only contained a few rooms, but when Bonnell and Infogrames head of productions Éric Motet saw this demo, they were convinced of the game's potential for success and officially approved the project.
 Infogrames subsequently diverted resources to Raynal's project, which resulted in the development team expanding from three individuals to seven.
 (Note: Viz., Frédérick Raynal, Didier Chanfray, Yaël Barroz, Franck De Girolami, Philippe Vachey, Hubert Chardot, and Franck Manzetti) During this phase of production, the game went by several working titles, including In the Dark, Screams in the Dark, The Old Dark House, The Thing in the House, and The Evil Fear.
 The name Alone in the Dark was eventually settled upon, with the word "Alone" being added to "reinforce the tragic nature" of the game.